mbcrump/mbcrump-blog/_posts/2018-02-05-azure-tips-and-tricks91.md

 <img style="border:3px solid #021a40" src="/files/azuresearchsql6.png">

-If you go ahead and click on the monitor progress link on the notification window, then you'll see the following screen.
+If you go ahead and click on the link on the notification window, then you'll see the following screen.

 <img style="border:3px solid #021a40" src="/files/azuresearchsql7.png">